-- Don't forget to use your VPN – Signing up is only half the battle but if you don't use your VPN you leave yourself at risk.
-If you're a little forgetful, enable the ‘auto-connect' modes that most VPN apps provide.
-That way it'll take care of itself
+- Don't forget to use your VPN – Signing up is only half the battle but if you don't use your VPN, you leave yourself at risk.
+If you're a little forgetful, enable the ‘auto-connect' modes that most VPN apps provide and which lets you automatically connect to the most efficient server.
+That way, it'll take care of itself.

 - Use the Kill Switch – Using the internet while travelling will see you connect to all sorts of unreliable internet connections.
 If your VPN service offers a ‘Kill Switch' – use it.
 You'll find it in the settings area.
 It's a safety feature that will cut your internet if the VPN connection drops.

-- Try different ports or protocols – Some public Wi-Fi (especially Airports) don't work well with VPN apps.
+- Try different ports or protocols – Some public Wi-Fi (especially Airports) don't work well with your preferred VPN.
 Head into the settings area of your VPN app and change VPN ports or protocols.
-Some useful ports that usually work include port 80, 443 or 8080.
+Some beneficial ports that usually work include port 80, 443 or 8080.
 Start with the OpenVPN protocol but also try SSTP, L2TP and WireGuard.
 Steer clear of using PPTP in all but the most extreme circumstances.